hpcgarage/dr-gather-scatter-trace/docs/application-testing.md

 ## Application tracing with the dr-gather-scatter-trace tool

-If you want to scope the application using DynamoRio tracing,
+If you want to scope the application using DynamoRio commands, you can add any of the following commands to your code and include the appropriate header file.

 ```
 dr_app_setup_and_start();